UCL-ARC/fortran-unit-testing-exercises/episodes/3-fortran-unit-test-syntax/solution/README.md

-# Episode 3 - Challenge 1 - Solution: Rewrite veggies tests using test-drive and pFUnit
+# Fortran Unit Test Syntax - Solution: Rewrite veggies tests using test-drive and pFUnit

 This solution can be built with either FPM or CMake.